richardgrandi/vocovo-recruitment-task/README.md

 1. Style the `<ApplianceList>` with CSS to give it appropriate information architecture and clarity
 1. Add sorting to any part of the list of appliances.

-1. Ensure that users of the `appliances` service can't create or update appliances without the user being authenticated using the `auth` service.
+1. Start the `auth` service and ensure that users of the `appliances` service can't create or update appliances without the user being authenticated using the `auth` service.

 1. Modify the `docker-compose.yml` file to run both the `auth` and `appliances` services at the same time, removing the need to run `npm run start` for the `api` services individually.